murexrobotics/web/src/content/blog/murex-ethernet-switch-v1.md

 ![alt_text](/blogs/murex-ethernet-switch-v1/image6.png "image_tooltip")

 * [Bob Smith Style Termination](https://resources.altium.com/p/bob-smith-termination-it-correct-ethernet)
-  * After a lot of research and discussion, we settled on a variation of the standard Ethernet grounding strategy, where the large MLCC capacitor terminates to _nothing_.
+  * After a lot of research and discussion, we settled on a variation of the standard Ethernet grounding strategy: the large MLCC capacitor terminates to _nothing_.
 This means that there is no copper other than the differential pairs in the region between the magnetics and the connectors.
 (On our PCB, we have ground planes around the differential pairs as our impedance calculations were coplanar)
-  * To be frank, there is no “right” method to Ethernet grounding.
+  * There isn't really a “right” method for Ethernet grounding.
 Some application notes recommend grounding everything between the magnetics to the connector to CGND, while others tie CGND to DGND with a capacitor.
   * Each method provides different benefits in terms of isolation and noise isolation, but we ultimately chose to terminate to nothing due to its simplicity and reliability.
     * This method is recommended by the Renesas industrial Ethernet application notes as well as 10/100 Ethernet ICs like the LAN8742.
   * [This video](https://www.youtube.com/watch?v=39x8C_yf-FE) (also by Zach Peterson) covers all types of Ethernet grounding in a nutshell.